- About our Walks

 club is to organise and lead walks along, mostly, public rights

-of way in quiet countryside for groups of naturists who enjoy
+of way in quiet countryside for naturists who enjoy walking in

 Membership is open to all

-naturists (male and female) over the age of 18 who agree to abide
+naturists (of whatever gender) over the age of 18 who agree to

 Ramblers Constitution.
 All walkers are required to sign a